Thank you for your interest in the Celtic Colours International Festival volunteer program.

 We have three categories of volunteers at Celtic Colours:

-1) Community Volunteers – work in their own community with a hosting organization either for a concert venue or a community cultural event.
+- Community Volunteers — Work in their own community with a hosting organization either for a concert venue or a community cultural event.
 If your community is hosting an event, they may need your help.
 Please contact them directly.

-3) Celtic Colours Volunteers – work throughout the festival in a wide variety of roles as drivers or at concert venues under the direction of the festival staff or experienced volunteers.
-If you are interested and available to be a festival volunteer, the following information should help you decide what you would like to do.
+- Celtic Colours Volunteers — Work throughout the festival in a wide variety of roles as drivers or at concert venues under the direction of the festival staff or experienced volunteers.

 Types of Positions Available: